openMF/mifos-mobile/README.md

 We have the following branches :

  * **development**
      All the contributions should be pushed to this branch.
-If you're making a contribution, you are supposed to make a pull request to _development_.
+If you're contributing, you are supposed to make a pull request to _development_.
      Please make sure it passes a build check on Travis.